ggeorgiev/comparex/README.md

 At a high level, Myers' algorithm can be broken down into:
 1. **Track "Furthest Reaching" Positions**: For each possible difference `d` in the length of sequences, track the furthest index in the sequences that has been matched.
-2. **Compute Paths**: Use these furthest-reaching positions to advance matching indices through both strings.
+2. **Compute Paths**: Use these furthest-reaching positions to advance matching indices through both sequences.
 3. **Traceback**: Reconstruct the actual edits or the common subsequence from the stored information.

 While often used to compute "diffs," the algorithm can also yield an LCS by tracking the matched parts.